 Useful evidence could include:

-- written evidence of the employment contract terms, for example, written statement of employment particulars, handbook, collective agreements and policies, offer letters
+- written evidence of the employment contract terms, such as a statement of employment particulars, collective agreements and policies

-- any relevant contemporaneous written evidence that helps to tell your story of what happened, for example, emails, texts etc
+- any relevant contemporaneous written evidence that helps to describe what happened, for example emails, texts etc

 - statements from witnesses who support your version of events.